rohitgirgiri/MEAN_CRUD/README.md

 npm install <br>
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

+setup environment in frontend <br>
+or .env in server in case or port or cors errors

 # Frontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.